jttyeung/investable/README.md

     ```
     python model.py
     ```
-7. Start the Flask server.
+7. Set up a secrets.sh file using the following API key variables, and fill in the template with your own API key values.
     ```
+    export APP_KEY =  # your app secret key
+    export ZWSID =  # zillow api key
+    GMAPS_JS =  # google maps api key
+    ```
+8. Source the secrets file.
+    ```
+    source secrets.sh
+    ```
+9. Start the Flask server.
+    ```
     python server.py
     ```
-8. Go to localhost:5000 to view the application.
+10. Go to localhost:5000 to view the application.

 ## <a name="technology"></a>Technologies Used